Who can see what goals? Who can create goals? What are goal symbols?

 10. Filtering Goals

-Goals can be filtered within the goal explorer.
-The goal explorer can be accessed from any of the 4 tabs that a Lattice user has access to ("You", "Your team", "Company" & "Admin").
-Goals can be filtered by different attributes such as type, priority, status, tags, visibility and owners.
+Goals can be filtered within the Goals Page, which can be accessed by clicking the Goals icon on the discovery navigation on the left-hand side.
+Goals can be filtered by different attributes such as type, priority, status, tags, visibility, and owners.

 11. Exporting Goals

-Admins also have the ability to export all goals which will provide a list of public and private goals with the following fields:
+Admins also can export all goals, which will provide a list of public and private goals with the following fields: